Aestey/phd/visualizations/readme.md

 Vertical and horizontal sankey charts showing flow across questions within a study session, and average showing average changes in work state across sessions.

-ITiCSE 2017 visualizations will also be added after visualizations are tweaked for camera ready version.